kingpin108/Health-Hustle-Capstone-Project/README.md

 - As per the user's convenience, a weekly workout schedule can be generated.
 - Users get a daily step count update.
 - Notify users about the hydration check.
+- Users get workout analytics based on their daily workouts.
+- Fitness trainers can be contacted online for guidance.
+- Weekly fitness challenges are available for users to participate in.
+- Users get daily health tip notifications.